LeandroMartins0/Tripalytics/README.md

 ### Requirements

-- A love for Python (3.6+ should do)
+- Python (3.6+ should do)
-- PostgreSQL - 'cause where else would we keep our secrets?
+- Pip (23.2.0 or later)
-- `pip` - Python's little helper
+- PostgreSQL - Create a database named "triptalytics" with the password "1234"

 ### Installation & Setup

-1. Steal...err, I mean clone our code:
+1. Clone our code:
    ```bash
    git clone https://github.com/LeandroMartins0/Tripalytics.git
    ```